 Pretoria Daily Tours includes: Kruger House, Voortrekker Monument – Union Buildings and Historic Pretoria City centre – Church Square.

 Pretoria is situated within the municipality of Tshwane (formally the Pretoria metropolitan area) in the Gauteng province of South Africa, in a fertile valley, north of Johannesburg.
 Surrounded by the Magaliesberg hills 1367m above sea level (400m below Johannesburg).
-Tshwane one of the six biggest metropolitan cities in South Africa.
+Tshwane is one of the six biggest metropolitan cities in South Africa.

 Items covered by Ekala Eco Tours on our Pretoria day Tours

 Pretoria – colonialism to democracy – fully guided tour.